realityforge/ohai-system_packages/README.md

 # Installing

 You should use the [ohai cookbook](https://github.com/opscode-cookbooks/ohai) to install these plugins.
+It requires [a pull request](https://github.com/opscode-cookbooks/ohai/pull/3) to be merged.
+Then you can add this configuration to the node (or role):

+    "default_attributes": {
+      "ohai": {
+        "plugins": {
+          "ohai-system_packages": "plugins"
+        }
+      }
+    }

 # Using